-Some of the more common symptoms of RSI include:
+Some of the most common symptoms linked to RSI include:

-- Tenderness and pain in the joints and muscles.
+- Tenderness and pain in muscles and joints.

 - Throbbing and stiffness.

 - Numbness and weakness.